bgorkem/event-scheduler-v2/database-design.md

 ### Conflict Detection System

-- Automatic detection of scheduling conflicts when users schedule overlapping sessions
+- Detection of scheduling conflicts when users schedule overlapping sessions
-- The `has_conflict` column is automatically maintained by database triggers
+- The `has_conflict` column is maintained through stored procedures called by the application
 - Conflicts are detected based on overlapping time slots on the same date
+- Uses stored procedures `schedule_session_for_user()` and `unschedule_session_for_user()` to prevent infinite recursion
+- Single UPDATE operation per user to efficiently update all conflict states

 ### Performance Optimizations